defund-labs/defund/x/dex/spec/02_state.md

 # State

-The `liquidity` module keeps track of the Pair, Pool, Requests states.
+The `dex` module keeps track of the Pair, Pool, Requests states.

 ## Pair

-Pair stores information about the coin pair in the liquidity module.
+Pair stores information about the coin pair in the dex module.
 A pair is the dyadic quotation of the relative value of a base coin unit against the unit of quote coin.

 Pair type has the following structure.